pnguyen44/inventory-manager-api/README.md

 - Ember Documentation

 ## Unsolved Problems and Future Plans
 I would like to show the “Inventory” view when the user signs in.
+In addition, I would like users to be able to get email notification about runniing low items.